My thoughts on Saudia’s gender segregation scandal

 Those are my two cents on the subject.
 Some of you will probably disagree with me.
 By all means, feel free to let me know in the comment section.
 As usual, if you want to be heard, please keep it civil.

-15 responses to “My thoughts on Saudia’s gender segregation scandal”
+15 thoughts on “My thoughts on Saudia’s gender segregation scandal”

 I appreciate your honest opinions regarding this subject and consider myself more enlightened than I was before I read your piece.